-- Have informal conversations with staff while conducting risk screening (or mock demo) regarding the risk screening process (e.g., how information is collected/specifics of the screening tool, how privacy is maintained). - Have informal conversations with persons confined in the facility regarding the risk screening process (e.g., their comfort answering questions in the space where the screening is being conducted, ability to answer the questions asked).
+- Have informal conversations with staff while conducting risk screening (or mock demo) regarding the risk screening process (e.g., how information is collected, how privacy is maintained.) - Have informal conversations with persons confined in the facility regarding the risk screening process (e.g., their comfort answering questions in the space where the screening is being provided, ability to answer the questions asked).

-Testing Internal Reporting Methods for Confined Persons
+Testing Internal Reporting Methods for Persons Confined in the Facility

-Note: Facilities are required to have multiple internal methods for confined persons to privately report sexual abuse or sexual harassment, retaliation by other persons confined in the facility or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.
-Accordingly, during the site review, auditors must test the methods provided for the purpose of assessing whether persons confined in the facility have regular and timely access to reporting methods and how the facility receives these reports.
+Note: Facilities are required to have multiple internal methods for persons confined in the facility to privately report sexual abuse or sexual harassment, retaliation by other persons confined in the facility or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.
+Accordingly, during the site review, auditors must test the methods provided for the purpose of assessing whether people confined in the facility have regular and timely access to reporting methods and how the facility receives these reports.